 - Saves Bandwidth: CDN also reduces bandwidth consumption as it limits the direct flow of requests from users to web hosting by delivering the content itself.

-- Security: CDN network is scattered and is able to withstand low to mild DDoS attacks.
+- Security: The CDN network is scattered and is able to withstand low to mild DDoS attacks.
 A few CDN providers also have an active mechanism installed to identify these attacks, spammers, and bots.
-It adds an extra layer of security especially for those WordPress sites where customer pay using their credit card information.
+It adds an extra layer of security especially for those WordPress sites where customers pay using their credit card information.

-- Better SEO Ranking: There is no secret that Google ranks faster sites which is why they made it one of the ranking factor back in 2010.
+- Better SEO Ranking: There is no secret that Google ranks faster sites which is why they made it one of the ranking factors back in 2010.
 It is difficult to determine how much the speed can hurt the SEO ranking, but it is obvious that it affects the user experience which is not something Google encourages.

 Fact: Revenue increased by 1% for every 100 ms of decrements in page load times.